-A perfect lunch time treat for fussy or reluctant eaters, quorn and cheese muffins contain all the lunchtime nutrients they’ll need whilst looking just like their favourite fun dessert.
-Simply combine cheese and quorn ham with flour, eggs and milk and pour into muffin cases.
+A perfect lunch time treats for fussy or reluctant eaters, Quorn and cheese muffins contain all the lunchtime nutrients they’ll need whilst looking just like their favourite fun dessert.
+Simply combine cheese and Quorn ham with flour, eggs and milk and pour into muffin cases.
 Depending on how your child feels about veggies you could also add diced tomato, spinach, or finely sliced courgette.

 Pizza Pitta Pockets